pzit0/botany563-final/ortholog-search-procedure.md

+# Feb 28, 2023: Redoing BLAST
+Since I'm having trouble validating my CDS sequences, I'll be using Nick's as the query.
+Additionally, I'll be removing E. affinis from the potential taxa, so we may get more of other species.
+The query MUST be proteins, otherwise no results will show up.
+NHA doesn't seem to be well conserved across other taxa.

+I tweaked my alt_ass_ncbi() so it takes in the XP sequences, but now I'm getting WAY too many results.
+I think I'll have to increase the threshold for coverage, and see if I can filter for scaffold N50 and number of scaffolds again. ---> Decrease manual work!!!
+Also: I'll still have to get the CDS sequences for these.
+Think about how.
+Actually, the XP girlies have a link to the CDS.
+Lemme see if that works. nope.
+I have no idea how I'll get these goddamn CDS sequences because they simply don't have them, it's usually the whole scaffold.
+I think I have no other choice: I'll have to blast their assemblies.

+it was working up to now, but it started throwing me node 8 erorrs.
+I'll have to run this tomorrow.

 # Feb 26, 2023: Links for Genbank + ncbi database "standards"
 ## links:
 https://www.ncbi.nlm.nih.gov/genbank/samplerecord/
 https://www.ncbi.nlm.nih.gov/assembly/basics/#Comparative
 https://www.ncbi.nlm.nih.gov/assembly/model/

 # Feb 20, 2023: Tweaking
 ## Changes in ass_ncbi():